 Originally, the design of our robot was the following:

 The robot is composed of two simple arms, rotating relatively to each other.
 Two grippers are operated using small gears and servos.
 Originally, the relative rotation of the arms (central articulation) was supposed to use the MACCEPA mechanism, allowing a far better compliance than a rigid joint.
+The MACCEPA mechanism uses two servo motors: one is used to position the lever arm to which a spring is attached; the other is used to set the pre tension of the spring, and therefore adjust the compliance.

 Two sensors were planned to be used: a potentiometer, placed on the central rotation axis, and used to measure the relative angle between the two arms, and a gyroscope, placed on one of the arms, used to measure to absolute angle of this arm.
 Using both sensors, the absolute position of both arms could be known.